sshtools/sshapi/README.md

 However, it is now a viable complete SSH api with other advantages :-

- * Adds a modern API over the top of legacy APIs (e.g. try-with-resource support).
+ * Adds a modern API over the top of legacy APIs (e.g. try-with-resource support and non-blocking I/O).
  * If a new cipher becomes fashionable, and one provider implements it first, in many cases you can simply switch to it   with no code changes.
  * If a vulnerability is discovered in one library, switch to another, again just by swapping the provider bridge in use.
  * If you have different performance or security requirements based on configuration, you can leave the choice to users
  * Different SSH libraries have different licenses, give yourself or your users choices based on these concerns.
  * You can compare yourself the performance or behaviour of one API against another.
  * Get near native SSH performance using the libssh provider (work in progress).
+ * If the provider supports non-blocking usage, it will be used, otherwise SSHAPI will simulate non-blocking usage.

 ## Installation